English Pickled Onions (Pub Style)

 Place the peeled onions in a bowl, sprinkle with the salt and toss to distribute the salt.
 Cover with a towel or loosely with plastic wrap and let them sit at room temp overnight.
 Don’t let them sit longer than 14 hours or so or the amount of “crunch” will be compromised.
 Rinse well and drain thoroughly.

-To make the brine:Â Place all remaining ingredients in a medium saucepan and bring to a boil until the sugar is dissolved.
+To make the brine: Place all remaining ingredients in a medium saucepan and bring to a boil until the sugar is dissolved.

 While the brine is simmering, pack the onions into sterilized mason/Kilner jars.
 Pour the hot brine over the onions (I pour it through a sieve to collect the spices) and then distribute the spices among the jars.
 Stick a butter knife or other long object down into the jars to ensure there are no air bubbles.
 Wipe the jar rims down with a clean, damp cloth.
 Place the canning lids on the jars (or rubber rings if using) and screw/snap shut while hot to create a vacuum seal.
 Let the onions cool and then place them somewhere at room temp to mature for at least 3-4 weeks before eating, preferably 6-8 weeks for best flavor.
 Once opened store them in the fridge where they will keep for 3+ months.

-IF YOU’RE CANNING THE PICKLED ONIONS VIA BOILING WATER BATH: Again, you’re going to lose much of the crunchiness of the onions.
+These can be canned using the water bath method, but canning the pickled onions will mean losing much of the crunchiness of the onions.
 But if you want to can these for long-term storage, pack the onions into sterilized mason jars and pour the hot vinegar over them, distributing the spices in each jar (it’s easiest if you pour the brine into a sieve to collect the spices, then distribute them).
 Stick a butter knife or other long object down into the jars to ensure there are no air bubbles.
 Wipe the jar rims down with a clean, damp cloth.

 Place the lids on the jars and screw them on.
 Process them in a boiling water bath canner.
 For pint-sized jars in altitudes up to 1000 ft, process for 10 minutes (see chart below for higher altitudes).